browserengineering/book/book/html.md

 written by the sorts of goody-two-shoes programmers who remember the `<head>` tag, close every open tag, and make their bed in the morning.
-Mere mortals lack such discipline and so browsers also have to handle broken, confusing, headless HTML.
+Mere mortals lack such discipline and so browsers also have to handle broken, confusing, `head`less HTML.
 In fact, modern HTML parsers are capable of transforming *any* string of characters into an HTML tree, no matter how confusing the markup.[^3]

-[^3]: Yes, it's crazy, and for a few years in the early '00s the W3C
+[^3]: Yes, it's crazy, and for a few years in the early 2000s the W3C
     tried to [do away with it](https://www.w3.org/TR/xhtml1/).
 They failed.